DAI-Lab-HERALD/General-Framework/Framework/Data_sets/README.md

       If this is not the case, due to some translation and subsequent rotation of the recoded positions, the corresponding information has to be recorded in columns of **self.Domain_old**, with the column names 'x_center' and 'y_center'.
-These columns record the position
-      of the origin (0,0) of the trajectories with respect to the image coordinate system , and 'rot_angle' is the angle by which the coordinate system was rotated clockwise afterwards.
+When we take a trajectory saved in self.Path_old, then rotate it counter clockwise by 'rot_angle', and then add 'x_center' and 'y_center' to the rotated trajectory, the resulting trajectory would then be in the described coordinate system where (0,0) would be on the upper left corner of the corresponding image.
       NOTE: if any one of the values 'x_center', 'y_center' or 'rot_angle' is set, then the other two values also have to be set.
 Otherwise a missing attribute error will be thrown.